Clare Balding: Early life and family

 Balding has close family links to horse racing: her father, Ian Balding, trained Mill Reef, 1971 winner of The Derby, Prix de l'Arc de Triomphe and King George VI and Queen Elizabeth Stakes; and her younger brother, Andrew Balding, trained Casual Look, the winner of the 2003 Epsom Oaks.
 The latter win led to a very emotional post-race interview with her brother.
 Her uncle Toby Balding trained winners in the Grand National, Cheltenham Gold Cup and Champion Hurdle.
-Furthermore, her maternal grandfather was the trainer Peter Hastings-Bass and her maternal uncle William Hastings-Bass, 17th Earl of Huntingdon was once trainer to Queen Elizabeth II.
+Furthermore, her maternal grandfather was the trainer Peter Hastings-Bass, and her maternal uncle William Hastings-Bass, 17th Earl of Huntingdon was once trainer to Queen Elizabeth II.
 Her maternal grandmother, Priscilla Hastings, was descended from the Earls of Derby and was one of the first women elected to membership of the Jockey Club.

 Balding's well-documented aristocratic lineage on her mother's side can be seen in records that TheGenealogist has identified in research.
 Researchers found Balding's maternal line reveals that she is the great-granddaughter of Sir Malcolm Bullock, a Member of Parliament, whose sexuality had to be kept hidden because homosexuality was illegal in Britain.
 His sexuality was investigated in her episode of the Who Do You Think You Are? programme first broadcast in July 2017.
-Balding's paternal grandfather Gerald Barnard Balding Sr, was a 10-goal polo player who immigrated to America to play polo in the 1920s when he was in his 20s.
+Balding's paternal grandfather Gerald Balding, was a 10-goal polo player who immigrated to America to play polo in the 1920s when he was in his 20s.
 Outbound passenger lists on a genealogy website include Balding's grandfather and it was at this time that Gerald Balding Sr met and later married the American heiress, Eleanor Hoagland.
 During the show, Balding discovered her great-great-great-grandfather was Joseph Hoagland who, in 1866, founded the Royal Baking Powder Company with his brother, Cornelius.
 Through pioneering use of mass advertising campaigns, they contributed to building one of the largest producers of baking powder in the U.S.